Coaches - Create independent athletes

 The athlete reflecting and using a verbal cue to trigger focus can lead to the athlete 'feeling' the movement pattern and then articulating what happened, reinforcing the learning of the movement patterns.
-If this or other self-reflection processes are repeated enough it is hoped that the athletes will become quasi-autonomous learning individuals or those with the ability to learn themselves and develop themselves and therefore adapt to the differing competition environments.
+If this or other self-reflection processes are repeated enough, it is hoped that the athletes will become quasi-autonomous learning individuals or those with the ability to learn themselves and develop themselves and therefore adapt to the differing competition environments.
 While for what Fleming described as kinaesthetic learners, this process of self-reflection may be appropriate, the VAK/VARK model of learning styles (Leite et al. 2009) suggests that some athletes will need to be shown or told their movement patterns.
 However, the process of athlete-owned interventions will once again lead to learning and adaptable athletes.

 If you quote information from this page in your work, then the reference for this page is:

 About the Author

 Dr Matt Long and Jamie French are Coach Education Tutor and Regional Trainer with British Athletics.